Managing a remote team can make you want to tear your hair out.

 - Hold video chats.

-Pro tip: Hold regular team meetings to discuss projects, workflows, challenges, non-work related issues, and specific task guidelines.
+Pro tip: Hold regular team meetings with an agenda to discuss projects, workflows, challenges, non-work related issues, and specific task guidelines.
 Having these kinds of interactions can help team members bond with each other.

 However, you should not use too many communication channels as it can be overwhelming and cause distractions.